 CRICOS code: 091768J

-This course is delivered over 52 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility south of Brisbane.
+This course is delivered over 52 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility.
 This includes six weeks holidays.

 |Weeks||Hours per week||Total hours|